blaybrigidi/health-assistant/README.md

 # AI_final

-# Intelligent Virtual Shopping Assistant - Recommendation System
+# Health Intelligent Virtual Shopping Assistant - Recommendation System
 For our project, we built and deployed a recommendation system using a combination of machine learning techniques and a pre-trained BERT model for embedding generation.
 The system recommends items based on a given item ID and a budget constraint, utilizing a custom-built deep learning model.

 # Table of Contents